 In the manual method of updating device drivers, you will need to visit the manufacturer’s website to search the exact model of the network driver which is installed on your system.
 Then, you will need to download the self-executable file and run it on your system to complete the installation of the network adapter drivers.

 Whereas in the automatic method, all you need to do is install a best driver update software on your system and the rest will be taken care of by the tool itself.
-The driver updater tool will scan your system and detect the faulty, missing, or old drivers.
-Once you select the button of “automatically update all drivers,” it will download and install the latest genuine versions of the respective drivers and foix your system.

 #5.
 Restart Your Modem or Router

 If the above-mentioned fixes have not worked well for you, then there is a bigger probability that there is some issue with the router or modem you use.

 Sometimes, if the modem or router of your Wi-Fi/broadband connection doesn’t function properly, then it can give rise to the ‘DNS server is temporarily unavailable’ problem.

 In this scenario what you can do is switch it off and restart it again.
 Post this, you open your web browser and try to access the websites that you were trying to visit earlier.

 Thus, you now know that several reasons such as old or corrupted drivers, interruption from the antivirus tool, problems with the router or modem, or incorrect DNS server address can cause DNS server not responding error.